jenlindner/26thycalifornia/docs/index.rst

 you make to files over time.
 This is useful when you're working on your own, but quickly becomes essential with large software projects, especially if you work with other developers.

-`GitHub <https://github.com/>`_ is a website that hosts git code repositories, both public and private.
+`GitHub <https://github.com/>`_ is a website that hosts git code repositories (your code's home), both public and private.
 It comes with many helpful tools for reviewing code and managing projects.
 It also has some `extra tricks <http://pages.github.com/>`_ that make it easy to publish web pages, which we will use later.